Elijah Mitchell (footballer)

-Elijah Mitchell (born 23 February 2003) is a Bahamian footballer who plays as a winger or attacking midfielder.
+Elijah Mitchell (born 23 February 2003) is a Bahamian former footballer who played as a winger or attacking midfielder.

 Career

-Early career

 Mitchell played for Renegades FC until August 2019, when he moved to Rome, Georgia to join Darlington School Soccer Academy.
+He enrolled at the Birmingham–Southern College in 2021, going on to make fourteen appearances for the school's Panthers soccer team, scoring once in a 4–0 win against the Hawks of Huntingdon College.

 International career

 Mitchell represented the Bahamas at under-15 and under-17 level.